 Furnishing and decorating a small apartment presents several challenges.
 Let’s face it, the majority of furniture is for full-size homes.
-Locating attractive items that will fit within your apartment’s dimensions can be challenging.
+Locating beautiful items that will fit within your apartment’s dimensions can be challenging.
 Finding ways to store your belongings without making your space look cluttered may seem like an impossible task.
-Fortunately, there are many tricks that can assist you transform a small apartment into a stylish and sufficiently functional place to call home.
+Fortunately, many tricks can assist you to transform a small apartment into a stylish and sufficiently functional place to call home.
 Here are a few tips to help you get started.

 Keep It Light

-Avoid complex patterns that cover large areas; solid colours are best.
+Avoid intricate patterns that cover large areas; solid colours are best.
 If the apartment has dark-coloured floors, add light-coloured, soft-textured rugs to lend a sense of airy comfort.

 To make rooms seem less crowded, limit your decor to one or two primary colours and one accent shade.
 A bright accent here and there can liven up your decor without overpowering it.
 Simplicity and focus work wonders in small spaces.

 If your rooms seem smaller than they are, it may be due to insufficient natural light.
 Windows may improve this situation.
 Resist the temptation to cover them with heavy draperies that block natural light.
 If you don’t like the idea of bare windows, use lightweight, sheer panels, and leave them pulled to the sides of your windows.
 Light-coloured, slimline blinds and window coverings can lend a more open and airy feel.